Maarten-buelens/orient_solver/README.md

 # orient_solver
-An solver for orientplus made for my sister.
+A solver for orientplus made for my sister. because it is boring.

 a handy solver for [orientplus.ucll.be](https://orientplus.ucll.be/exercises) using a db with all posible answers.